Villa Grove, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $53,971, and the median income for a family was $69,417.
 Males had a median income of $41,071 versus $26,915 for females.
 The per capita income for the city was $27,520.
 About 12.9% of families and 10.8% of the population were below the poverty line, including 11.4% of those under age 18 and 8.2% of those age 65 or over.

 Economy

 Villa Grove is situated far enough from Champaign-Urbana that it can support several restaurants and businesses.
 The city currently supports several restaurants, bars, two gas stations, two grocery stores, and a nine-hole golf course and country club.
 There are several parks that provide various playing fields, and the city has recently built a new community center for rec-teams to play in.